team-amzing/profit-analysis-backend/README.md

 # profit-analysis-backend
-This repo contains the data analysis for WIT intermediate oil using the ARIMA time series analysis model.
-It also serves a RESTful API to package the predicted data and profit analysis carried out by the app.
+This repo contains the data analysis for WIT intermediate oil prices using the ARIMA time series analysis model.
+It generates compressed files containing the predicted data and assessed boolean value for whether to sell today.

 ## Installation
 Once you have cloned down this repository using `git clone` cd into the app directory eg.